Rhenjiromg/Class-Project/README.md

               2.4.5 The system GUI's must be simple and user friendly.
               2.4.6 The system must have protections against attempted fraud.

     2.5.
 Assumptions and Dependencies

         2.5.1.
 It is assumed that for client-teller interactions, both parties are physically together, and that the customers are able to provide credentials and proof of identities to the tellers.
         2.5.2.
 It is assumed that in-person deposits are monitored and assisted by a teller such that any increase in bank balance is already verified to be correct.
         2.5.3.
 It is assumed that there are no transfer fees for any transfer action.

 3. Specific Requirements

     3.1.
-Functional Requirements
+Functional Requirements:

         3.1.1.
 Common Requirements:

             3.1.1.1 There should be a standard way of storing information in the txt data file/s. //this is technical

         3.1.2.
 Operator Module Requirements:
         3.1.2.
 Regular User Sub-Module Requirements:
             3.1.2.1 ...

         3.1.2.
 Super User (Admin) Module Requirements:

             3.1.2.1 The superuser will have the ability to create new accounts. //they are bankers, not for bankers 3.1.2.2 If a checking account has not been active in the last 6 months, the superuser has the ability to deactivate the said account.
             3.1.2.3 If an account has a negative balance or a history of overdrafts, the superuser will have the ability to declare the account closed.
             3.1.2.4 The superuser has the ability to assign roles that have appropriate permissions

        3.1.3 Account Module Requirements:

               3.1.3.1 The account will have the date of creation.
               3.1.3.2 The account will have a way to determine that a period of time passed.
               3.1.3.3 The account will have a checking account balance.